Register to get access to free programming courses with interactive exercises

 }

-The function map.merge() is used to add a new value to an associative array or merge two different arrays.
-Its operation is similar to the join() function in lists.
+The function map.merge() adds a new value to an associative array or merges two different arrays.
+Its operation is similar to the join() function in lists:

 @use "sass:map";